-After 35+ hours of research and reviewing more than 25 watches, we’ve found the best triathlon watches in 2017.
+After 35+ hours of research and reviewing more than 25 watches, we’ve found the best triathlon watches in that are available today.
 Our picks include a variety of brands, prices, and features making it easy to choose one that covers your needs and budget.

 The best triathlon watches on the market are typically bulging at the seams with bells and whistles.
 These watches also tend to be on the high-end of the price scale.
 With so many features jammed inside, they require a longer learning curve to use properly.
 So we’ve included a few less expensive options that are easier to operate.

 For any new triathletes, you might be wondering how a running watch differs from a triathlon watch.
 A triathlon watch does everything a running watch can do – plus it tracks bike rides and swimming.
 It also has a few features made for competitions.
 We’ll cover this in more depth at the end of the article.